 At World Youth Day in 1993, two years before the first Crossroads walk, the Holy Father always a great promoter of the youth, challenged young people worldwide to spread the Gospel of Life.
 “The Church needs your enthusiasm, your youthful ideas, in order to make the Gospel of Life penetrate the fabric of society.”
 The Holy Father continued by challenging the youth not to be afraid “to go out into the streets and into public places, like the first Apostles who preached Christ and the Good News of salvation in the square of cities, towns and villages.”

 This was a challenge to abortion survivors.
 Young people of this country who were born after Roe vs. Wade have only known a society that sanctions the killing of unborn babies.
 This was a challenge for those who have lost 1/3 of their generation.

-In 1995 Steve and a group of fellow Franciscan University students answered the Holy Father’s challenge by organizing a Pro-Life walk across America that summer.
+In 1995, a group of students from Franciscan University of Steubenville answered the Holy Father’s challenge by organizing a Pro-Life walk across America that summer.
 They relied on God’s providence and with faith in the kindness and generosity of fellow Americans who share the same desire to help the Culture of Life take root in America.